Israel says it is cutting off its electricity supply to Gaza

 On Sunday, envoy Adam Boehler told CNN that “I think you could see something like a long-term truce, where we forgive prisoners, where Hamas lays down their arms, where they agree they’re not part of the political party going forward.
 I think that’s a reality.
 It’s real close.”

-When asked by CNN if he would speak with the militant group again, Boehler replied, “You never know.”
+When asked if he would speak with the militant group again, Boehler replied, “You never know.”

 He added: “I think something could come together within weeks,” and expressed hope for a deal that would see all hostages released, not only the American ones.

-Hamas on Sunday reiterated its support for a proposal for the establishment of an independent committee of technocrats to run Gaza until Palestinians hold presidential and legislative elections.
+Hamas on Sunday didn’t mention its talks with the U.S., but reiterated its support for a proposal for the establishment of an independent committee of technocrats to run Gaza until Palestinians hold presidential and legislative elections.

 That committee would work “under the umbrella” of the Palestinian Authority, based in the occupied West Bank.
 Israel has rejected the PA having any role in Gaza, but hasn’t put forward an alternative for postwar rule.